 Why do you do what you do?

 I hate sleeping.
 I have to ruin myself during the day to be able to sleep at night.
 I train before work and after work to be able to sleep.
 If I don’t do anything during the day I get agitated.
 I also get frustrated being in the city, so I need to be outside and doing something active.
 I grew up on farms and I hate being inside.
-I lived in a tent in the U.K. in a forest about an hour and a half west of London.
+I lived in a tent in the UK in a forest about an hour and a half away from London.
 I just had to get an escape from working in a city.
 It was just me and the wolf in the middle of the forest.
-My neighbor was a paintballing place.
+My neighbour was a paintballing place.
 I’d go to the gym to charge my phone and shower.
 I’d jump at the chance of living in a tent here, but I think it’s frowned upon to do that in Hollywood.